How a Holding Company Works

 - Acme Manufacturing LLC (the operating company)

 All of the subsidiaries would be owned by the holding company, but Acme Manufacturing LLC would be the business in the traditional sense.
 It just that it would pay a fee to lease employees from the human service subsidiary, equipment from the equipment subsidiary, the building from the real estate subsidiary, and the brand name from the IP Holder subsidiary.
-If an employee sued the company, only the human services business would be at risk.
+If an employee sued the company, only the human services business should be at risk.
+(Obviously, it is much more complicated than this but, again, the point is to give you a general idea of how these structures are intended to work.)

 Now, to be perfectly clear: The rules are so incredibly complex that this is just a theoretical, incredibly simplified broad overview example of how something like this would work.
 It probably wouldn’t be worth the effort to setup a structure that complicated unless your business were generating massive annual profits.
 In most cases, a guy running a little bakery in a small town is going to be covered by his insurance policy.
 To him, the odds are good that a holding company would be an expensive, mind numbingly painful paperwork nightmare.